CBI LEarning LABS Conference

 conference

 Conference begins!
-Choose from a plethora of workshops, roundtable discussions, classroom visits, and more, and join your fellow conference attendees for a 3-course dinner on Saturday, 26th.
+Choose from a wide range of workshops, roundtable discussions, classroom visits, and more, and join your fellow conference attendees for a 3-course dinner on Saturday, 27th.

 Times: